Dardano Fenulli

-Dardano Fenulli (Reggio Emilia, 3 August 1889 – Rome, 24 March 1944) was an Italian general during World War II.
+Dardano Fenulli (3 August 1889 – 24 March 1944) was an Italian general during World War II.

 Biography

 The son of Army officer Saverio Fenulli and of Rosa Ferrari, in 1906 he enlisted as a volunteer in the "Lancers of Milan" Cavalry Regiment, and later attended the Military Academy of Modena, graduating in 1912 with the rank of cavalry lieutenant.
-In the same year his father was killed in action in Derna during the Italo-Turkish War, while leading a bayonet charge, being posthumously awarded the Silver Medal of Military Valor.
+In the same year, his father was killed in action in Derna during the Italo-Turkish War, while leading a bayonet charge, being posthumously awarded the Silver Medal of Military Valor.
 Dardano Fenulli was instead assigned to the "Cavalleggeri di Lucca" Cavalry Regiment, and left for Tripolitania where he participated in the final stages of the war.

 During the First World War he fought on Cima Bocche and the Colbricon, in the Lagorai mountains; he lost his brother, also named Saverio, killed in action on the Karst Plateau during the Tenth Battle of the Isonzo.
 After the end of the war he was assigned to the "Nizza Cavalleria" Regiment with the rank of captain.
 From 1936 to 1939, with the rank of lieutenant colonel, he participated in the Second Italo-Ethiopian War and then in counterguerrilla operations in Ethiopia, being awarded a silver medal for military valor.
 In 1940 he was attached to the Ministry of Italian Africa and in April 1940, after promotion to colonel, he was given command of the "Lancers of Vittorio Emanuele" Regiment, participating in the Axis invasion of Yugoslavia in April 1941 and in the subsequent occupation until 1942.
 In 1943 he was promoted to brigadier general and appointed deputy commander of the 135th Armored Division "Ariete II" (having briefly served as commander of the 5th Armored Brigade "Ariete" from which the new Ariete Division was formed).